March Primary FAQ

 Why should I care about the Texas Primary Election?

-If you have ever gotten to the polling place in November and not liked anyone on the ballot, it’s likely because you didn’t vote in March for the person who best aligns with your values.
+If you have ever gotten to the polling place in November and not liked anyone on the ballot, it’s likely because you didn’t vote in March or May for the person who best aligns with your values.

 When is the Texas Primary Election?

-The Texas Primary happens in even years in March of even-numbered years, for example, March 2026, March 2028, or March 2030.
+The Texas Primary happens in March of even-numbered years, for example, March 2026, March 2028, or March 2030.

 What increases voter turnout?